When I finally fell back down to earth off my lofty perch, I discovered I had grown much, much smaller.

 In my rebellious years around college I had pushed the envelope of social values.
-My hell-raising, such as it was, in the name of civil rights, anti-Vietnam war, feminism, gay rights – plus organizing migrant grape pickers in New York State, college professors at CUNY and hospital workers at NYU – eventually got melded into routine American values.
-I had solid proof my dreams weren’t always completely out of whack.
+My hell-raising – such as it was – was part of my generation’s struggles in the name of civil rights, anti-Vietnam war, feminism and gay rights.
+I also directed energy to organizing migrant grape pickers in New York State – nothing to do with the more famous California grape workers group; college professors at CUNY as a member of the negotiating committee of the first union-CUNY contract; and hospital social workers at NYU on behalf of my then-wife’s employer Local Union 1199.
+Eventually all of the causes got melded into routine American values.
+I had solid proof my vision wasn’t completely out of whack.

-For four plus years – from the moment the guy in the elevator served me with divorce papers to the thud of my child’s apartment door behind me drumming in our separation – my life was brimming with optimism.
+For four plus years – from the moment the guy in the elevator served me with divorce papers to the one note funeral oratorio of our son’s apartment door slamming behind me – my life was brimming with optimism.
 Futurist talking heads convinced the world that women and men of tomorrow will not be like women and men of the past.
 Women in droves were already abandoning their aprons and vacuum cleaners to venture into the world of jobs and careers.
 It struck me as more than plausible to expect men to stake out new territory too.
 It seemed inevitable that the world would be making room for a brave new kind of Father.
 I invested all my chips on that bet.

-Instead, I put my very own signature on the bottom line of a formal Separation Agreement that reeked of backward looking.
-I was now just another divorced Dad on New York’s Upper West Side smelling of the odor of defeat.
+Nevertheless – despite residing on that high plane – I put my very own signature on the bottom line of a formal Separation Agreement that reeked of backward looking.
+I was now just another divorced Dad on New York’s Upper West Side.
+Smelling of the odor of defeat.
 Four years of righteous sacrifice trying to be a path-breaker left almost no traces.

 My gender role drummer was too fast.
 I signed on to be an every-other weekend, once a weekday afternoon intruder into my child’s busy schedule.